 Evolution of a Design

-This article contains an image recreated from memory of an actual photo in Grant McCune’s archive.
-(It has been verified to exist in the LFL archives by an insider.)
+This article contains an image recreated from memory of an actual photo in an ex-ILMer’s archive — it is a re-creation for research purposes only, and not an official StarWars art piece.
+(However, the design has been verified to exist in the LFL archives by an insider.)
+Updated news is here.

 Han Solo’s spacecraft, the Millenium Falcon is by far one of the most recognizable spacecraft to grace motion picture screens.
 Originally designed by Colin Cantwell as a longer, classic rocket ship, it evolved under the tutelage of many artists, but primarily the work of Joe Johnston.
 At one point George Lucas felt the original design of the Falcon looked too similar to the spacecraft on Space 1999, and initiated a major redesign.
 You can read about it on Joe Johnston’s page.